 Being a stagehand isn’t always about easy decisions, and Colton says he sometimes has to decide between gigs that are offered to him.
-Colton says, “I was seeing Slipknot down in Iowa the other weekend, and the union called and said they had work available for me—turns out it was Queen at the Excel.
+Colton says, “I was seeing Slipknot down in Iowa the other weekend, and the union called and said they had work available for me—turns out it was Queen at the Xcel Energy Center.
 Like some people say, you can’t have all of the gigs.
 Maybe next time they’re in town I’ll get to work for them.”

 On Being Paid Your Worth